Now, I'm just saying it's very strange, Mr. Snirdley, that we know so little about a guy who's written two autobiographies.

 Let's see.

-Here's the Hill dot com, Obama to automakers.
+Obama to automakers.

-This this is interesting.
+This is interesting.

-The country's automakers should ditch their focus on SUVs and trucks in favor of smaller, more fuel efficient vehicles, President Obama said on Monday.
+The country's automakers should ditch their focus on SUVs and trucks in favor of smaller, more fuel-efficient vehicles, President Obama said on Monday.

-President Obama, who, as we all know, has had vast experience as the owner of an automobile company, a man who's worked the assembly line.
+President Obama, who, we all know, has had vast experience as the owner of an automobile company, a man who's worked the assembly line.

 He's worked the showroom floor.

-He's been in a design control center.
+He's been in the design control center.

 He knows everything there is about the automobile business.